 of the ancient landscape.

-In partnership with the South Mountain Partnership (SMP), this study is a collaborative research project comprised of a team of archaeologists, geologists, and cultural resource managers led
+In partnership with the South Mountain Partnership (SMP), this study is a collaborative research project comprised of a team of archaeologists, geologists, and cultural resource managers led by the Indiana

 University of Pennsylvania Department of Anthropology.
 The project’s focus is to better understand use of the prehistoric rock quarries located in the Michaux State Forest.
 Native Americans utilized geological outcrops of metarhyolite from South Mountain

 throughout prehistory as a preferred raw material for making their stone tools such as projectile points, knives, and scraping tools.

 The archaeological aspect of the project entailed ground-truthing and mapping these lithic procurement sites in a pilot area of the quarry complex.
 The geologic aspect entailed analysis of rhyolite samples using two state-of-the-art technologies, portable

 X-ray Fluorescence (pXRF) spectrometry, and laser-induced breakdown spectroscopy (LIBS).
 These techniques allow for identification of unique chemical signatures, or “fingerprints,” for different outcrops, which can then be compared with archaeological

 samples from Middle Atlantic archaeological in order to link distant sites to the South Mountain quarries and reconstruct prehistoric networks of travel and trade.

 The importance of this project is threefold.

 First, it has improved archaeologists’ understanding of prehistoric use of this important natural resource, allowing us to answer questions about prehistoric mobility, trade, and natural resource exploitation.